elastic/ecctl/docs/ecctl_user_delete.md

 ## ecctl user delete

-Deletes one or more platform users
+Deletes one or more platform users (Available for ECE only)

 ### Synopsis

-Deletes one or more platform users
+Deletes one or more platform users (Available for ECE only)

 ```
 ecctl user delete <user name> <user name>... [flags]